remykarem/py2pddl/README.md

 ### 3. Define the problem

-In the bottom part of `aircargo.py`, there is another class called `AirCargoProblem`.
+At the bottom part of `aircargo.py`, there is another class called `AirCargoProblem`.
 Again, the structure of the class is similar to how a PDDL problem should be defined.

 * Name of the domain is the name of the Python class (`AirCargoProblem`).